-As described in Section 4.2.5, the NTMWD boundary line along the 541 feet MSL contour line must be surveyed by a State licensed land surveyor prior to approval of a shoreline lease and use agreement.
+As described in Section 4.2.5, the NTMWD boundary line along the 541 feet MSL and the 534 MSL contour line must be surveyed by a State licensed land surveyor prior to approval of a Shoreline Lease and Use Agreement.
 Boundary line surveys are at the applicant's expense.
 Marking and survey requirements are described in Section 4.2.5.
 The surveyor's map depicting the survey result and electronic data are included with the shoreline use application.